zenangst/Spots/README.md

 ## Why JSON?

-JSON is a works great as a common transport language, it is platform agnostic and it is something that developers are already using regularly when building application that fetch data from an external resource. **Spots** uses JSON internally to save a snapshot of the view state to disk, the only thing that you have to do is to give the **SpotsController** a cache key and call save whenever you have performed your update.
+JSON works great as a common transport language, it is platform agnostic and it is something that developers are already using regularly when building application that fetch data from an external resource. **Spots** uses JSON internally to save a snapshot of the view state to disk, the only thing that you have to do is to give the **SpotsController** a cache key and call save whenever you have performed your update.

 ## View state caching